alchemyplatform/aa-sdk/examples/alchemy-daapp/README.md

 ```

 ## How This Works
 The [`onboarding-controller.ts`](https://github.com/alchemyplatform/aa-sdk/blob/master/examples/alchemy-daapp/src/surfaces/onboarding/OnboardingController.ts) file contains the onboarding controller, which handles the onboarding process for new users.
-The controller uses the Alchemy SDK to create a new account and mint an NFT to it.
+The controller uses the Alchemy SDK to create a new account and mint an NFT.

 In the [`clientConfigs.ts`](https://github.com/alchemyplatform/aa-sdk/blob/main/examples/alchemy-daapp/src/configs/clientConfigs.ts) file, you will find the configuration for the DAApp, including the nft contract address, simple account factory address, gas manager policy id, rpc url, and chain.
 You'll also find an example NFT contract in [`examples/contracts/DAAppNFT`](https://github.com/alchemyplatform/aa-sdk/tree/main/examples/contracts/DAAppNFT)

-You can replace the default values with your own contract addresses, policy ids, and add or remove chains as needed.
+You can replace the default values with your contract addresses and policy ids and add or remove chains as needed.

 ## Contributing
 We welcome contributions to the examples/alchemy-daapp repo!
 If you would like to contribute, please follow these steps: